In Valamis, lessons are the main experience blocks for digital learning.

 Older versions are archived and are available for viewing and cloning in the Version History window.

-You can restore to a previous version by choosing the one you want and clicking Restore this version.
+You can restore to a previous version by choosing the one you want and clicking Restore this version at the top of the page, or create a Duplicate lesson based on the older version (currently selected).

 - Save lesson state on exit - the user will be able to continue from the point where they left off.